pawanit17/learn_docker/README.md

 - How to configure a custom Docker registry / local Docker registry?.
 - How are docker images versioned?.
 - How to build a CI/CD pipeline with Docker involved?.
+- Deploy a container in a Kubernetes pod?.

 ## Docker Best Practices
 - https://www.youtube.com/watch?v=8vXoMqWgbQQ